bytedance/1d-tokenizer/README.md

 </p>

 ## Updates
+- 09/11/2024: Release the training codes of generator based on TiTok.
-- 08/28/2024: Release of the training codes of TiTok.
+- 08/28/2024: Release the training codes of TiTok.
 - 08/09/2024: Better support on loading pretrained weights from huggingface models, thanks for the help from [@NielsRogge](https://github.com/NielsRogge)！
 - 07/03/2024: Evaluation scripts for reproducing the results reported in the paper, checkpoints of TiTok-B64 and TiTok-S128 are available.
 - 06/21/2024: Demo code and TiTok-L-32 checkpoints release.